AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/secure_connection.md

 Connect to your server using [PuTTy](https://www.chiark.greenend.org.uk/\~sgtatham/putty/latest.html).

 1. Open PuTTY
-2. Typ in the field of ‘**Host Name**’ the IP of your server on Azure
+2. Type the IP of your server on Azure in the field called ‘**Host Name**’.
 3. The terminal will open and you can log in with your username and password.

 Let’s start by moving our actual unsecured host keys into a backup directory: